AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 The name of the integrator can be selected at compile time using the ``INTEGRATOR_DIR`` variable in the makefile.
 Presently, the allowed options are:

+* ``BackwardEuler``: an implicit first-order accurate backward-Euler method.
+An error estimate is done by taking 2 half steps and comparing to a single full step.
+This error is then used to control the timestep by using the local truncation error scaling.

 * ``ForwardEuler``: an explicit first-order forward-Euler method.
 This is meant for testing purposes only.